Caesars Palace: History

-Early history
+20th century

-In 1962, cabana motel owners Jay Sarno and Stanley Mallin applied for a $10.6 million loan from the Teamsters Central States Pension Fund.
-He began plans to build a hotel on land owned by Kirk Kerkorian.
+In 1962, cabana motel owners Jay Sarno and Stanley Mallin received a $10.6 million loan from the Teamsters Central States Pension Fund.
+They began plans to build a hotel on land owned by Kirk Kerkorian.
 Sarno would later act as designer of the hotel he planned to construct.
 His vision was to emulate life under the Roman Empire.
 The objective of the palace was to ensure an atmosphere in which everybody staying at the hotel would feel like a Caesar; this is why the name "Caesars Palace" lacks an apostrophe, making "Caesars" a plural instead of possessive noun.
 Caesars Palace was instrumental in beginning a new era of lavish casinos from the late 1960s onward.
 The original hotel was designed by architect Melvin Grossman (1914–2003), who had worked primarily in Miami.
-The design of Caesars borrowed heavily from Grossman's Cabaña Hotel (1962) in Palo Alto.
+The design of Caesars borrowed heavily from his earlier Cabaña Hotel (1962) in Palo Alto.
 Architectural writer, Alan Hess, stated: "Caesars Palace needed only a sumptuous array of Classical statuary and a host of marble-white columns to establish its theme.
 The visitor's imagination, in league with well-placed publicity, filled in the opulence".
 Jefferson Graham wrote that the result was "the gaudiest, weirdest, most elaborate, and most talked about resort Vegas had ever seen.
 [Its] emblem was a chesty female dipping grapes into the waiting mouth of a recumbent Roman, fitted out in toga, laurel wreath, and phallic dagger".